The CMCS Graduate Research Travel Fund

 The Center for Material Culture Studies is pleased to offer support on a competitive basis for eligible University of Delaware graduate students whose material culture research requires travel to museums, libraries, archives, historic sites, and other research venues.
 Funds may be used to help offset reasonable costs for transportation, lodging, and associated research expenses, such as entrance fees.
 Funds may not be used to pay meals, incidentals, or organizational membership fees.

-Up to $500 per awardee is available through the National Endowment for the Humanities Challenge Grant.
-A total of six grants will be awarded in 2021-22.
+Up to $1000 per awardee is available through the National Endowment for the Humanities Challenge Grant.
+A total of two grants will be awarded in 2023–24.
 Preference shall be given to students who are advanced in their studies.
 Awardees agree to submit a one-paragraph report (250 words) within one month of completing their research travel and no later than the end of the academic year in which the grant funds were disbursed.
-Note: If your research involves international travel and you are awarded a CMCS Research Travel grant, you must secure approval to use your award from the UD Provost’s Office prior to undertaking travel.
-For further information and instructions, see this FAQ on the UD Provost’s website.

 The deadlines for applications for support for the current academic year are November 1 and March 15.
 Applications will be accepted one month before the deadlines.
 To apply, submit the following materials (preferably as a single Word document or PDF) to materialculture@udel.